emilyl-no/Investments/README.md

 ### Profitabililty Index

-This measures the ratio bewteen the $$PV$$ of future cash flows and the initial investement.
+This measures the ratio between the $$PV$$ of future cash flows and the initial investement.
 The index ranks investment projects and quantifies the value per unit of investment.

 $$PI = \frac{\text{PV of future cash flows}}{\text{Initial investment}} = \frac{NPV + \text{Initial investment}}{\text{Initial investment}}$$